8Sharon/Data-Privacy-and-Security-Loan-System/README.md

 - **Test overdue loans**:
   - Manually set a loan's due date to a date in the past using a database management tool (e.g., phpMyAdmin).
   - Verify that the overdue loan is displayed on the **Admin Dashboard**, indicating it is past due.
-  - Ensure that both the client and admin are notified about the overdue loan, and the system tracks the overdue status properly.
+  - Ensure that admin is notified about the overdue loan, and the system tracks the overdue status properly.
 ## Contributing Guidelines

 We welcome contributions!
 If you'd like to contribute to this project, please follow the steps below: